-Securities issued in Puerto Rico have historically helped Oppenheimer Rochester deliver high levels of tax-free income to the shareholders in many of our 20 muni bond funds.
+Securities issued in Puerto Rico have historically helped deliver high levels of tax-free income to the shareholders in many of the 11 Oppenheimer Rochester muni bond funds.
 Our funds hold a large and diverse set of bonds from Puerto Rico, many of which offer very attractive yields and all of which are exempt from federal, state and local income taxes for individual investors.

 Over the years, however, we have seen the Puerto Rico securities held by our funds deliver highly competitive levels of tax-free income and what we believe to be high value relative to the risk they incur.
 We hope our shareholders have seen this, too.